jnieus01/genai-social-simulator/README.md

 - No delivery guarantees across multiple consumers
 - Coordination between multi-threaded agents requires careful queue management to avoid race conditions

-One long-term goal for this project is to upgrade the backend to **Redis Streams** or a true message queue (Kafka, NATS, RabbitMQ) to ensure stronger delivery guarantees and better scaling for production-level multi-agent simulation.
+A potential long-term goal for this project would be to upgrade the backend to **Redis Streams** to ensure stronger delivery guarantees and better scaling for production-level multi-agent simulation.

 ---